fjp/fjp.github.io/collections/_posts/mapping/2019-06-05-occupancy-grid-mapping.md

 ## Reference

-This post is a summary of the lesson on Occupancy Grid Mapping from the Robotics Nanodegree of Udacity found [here](https://eu.udacity.com/course/robotics-software-engineer--nd209).
+This post is a summary of the lesson on Occupancy Grid Mapping from the [Robotics Nanodegree of Udacity](https://eu.udacity.com/course/robotics-software-engineer--nd209).